 I don’t have a Farrow & Ball fan deck to tell you more about the color/undertone (I really need to get one), but it looks to me that this color has an obvious blue undertone and I think it’s a true slate color.
 I especially love this color mixed with brass hardware.

 Well, did you see a color that you like?
-I would love to know which of these colors jumps out at you the most?
+I would love to know which of these kitchen cabinet colors jumps out at you the most?
 I know one thing, it’s going to be really hard for me to make my final decision because there are just so many beautiful colors out there.